Master of Fine Arts (Photography and Digital Media)

-McCulloh has curated fifteen exhibitions, including three for the California Museum of Photography.
+McCulloh serves as Senior Curator at UCR ARTS: California Museum of Photography (CMP).
+He has curated twenty-five exhibitions at various institutions, including ten at the CMP.
 The most noted of these is Sight Unseen: International Photography by Blind Artists, the first major survey of photography by blind artists.
 His curatorial projects have shown in diverse venues: Kennedy Center for the Arts, Washington D.C.; Centro de la Imagen, Mexico City; Canadian Museum for Human Rights; Flacon Art Center, Moscow; Center for Visual Art, Denver, Colorado; Manuel Álvarez Bravo Center for Photography in Oaxaca; Peterson Automotive Museum, Los Angeles; and Sejong Center, Seoul, South Korea.

 THE GREAT PICTURE